 The hall is a hushed place, intended for prayer and meditation to the sound of the trickling water.
 The water imagery built into this memorial building is a reference to the victims who died crying out for water.

 Here are some other articles related to World War II:

-- Ruminations on an Auschwitz tour and Ruminations on Auschwitz, part 2
+- Ruminations on an Auschwitz tour

 - USS Pampanito and SS Jeremiah O’Brien: WWII maritime history in San Francisco

 - The Rosie the Riveter Museum: Fascinating WWII home front history